MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ### [Python script](#tab/python)

 You can use a Python script to automate the migration of multiple your clusters.
-The script [migrateAzure Data Explorerclusters.py](https://github.com/Azure/azure-kusto-vnet-migration/blob/main/python/migrateAzure Data Explorerclusters.py) available in the [Azure Kusto VNet Migration GitHub repository](https://github.com/Azure/azure-kusto-vnet-migration) can be used for this purpose.
+The script [migrateAzure Data Explorerclusters.py](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/migrateAzure Data Explorerclusters.py) available in the [Azure Kusto Virtual Network Migration GitHub repository](https://github.com/Azure/azure-kusto-Virtual Network-migration) can be used for this purpose.

-Detailed steps on how to use this script are provided in the [README](https://github.com/Azure/azure-kusto-vnet-migration/blob/main/python/README.md) file in the same repository.
-Please refer to the [README](https://github.com/Azure/azure-kusto-vnet-migration/blob/main/python/README.md) for instructions on how to clone the repository, install the required Python packages, and run the script with the necessary configuration.
+Detailed steps on how to use this script are provided in the [README](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/README.md) file in the same repository.
+Please refer to the [README](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/README.md) for instructions on how to clone the repository, install the required Python packages, and run the script with the necessary configuration.

 This script will migrate the specified your clusters in one go, saving you the time and effort of migrating them individually.